 Founded in 2017 and headquartered in Los Angeles, California, Automotus is a mobility-focused video analytics company that empowers cities with the tools to manage their increasingly congested curbs.
-Using Automotus’ technology, cities can automatically analyze, manage, monetize, and enforce all forms of curbside activity, including passenger vehicle parking, ride hailing pickups and drop offs, and commercial vehicle loading and unloading.
-Their technology is powered by video analytics that run on cameras and edge processing devices strategically placed along city streets.
+Using Automotus’ technology, cities can automatically analyze, manage, monetize, and enforce all forms of curbside activity, including passenger vehicle parking, ride-hailing pickups and drop-offs, and commercial vehicle loading and unloading.
+Their technology is powered by video analytics that runs on cameras and edge processing devices strategically placed along city streets.
 These cameras capture metadata that is then reported back up to their cloud application where it is stored, processed, analyzed, and delivered to city administrators.

 Automotus was in the market for a robust monitoring solution that would help their team quickly catch and manage potential failures in their edge processing devices.
 These failures can be caused by a number of factors, including power outages, memory leaks, over-filled disks, and network outages.
 Edge processing devices in particular are more vulnerable to these kinds of failures because of their exposure to the elements.